ACTIONABILITY KNOWLEDGE REPOSITORY ACTIONABILITY CURATION INTERFACE

 Autosomal Recessive

-The perinatal and infantile-onset forms are inherited in an autosomal recessive manner, while milder childhood and adulthood onset forms can be inherited in either an autosomal dominant or recessive manner.
+The perinatal and infantile-onset forms of HP are typically inherited in an autosomal recessive manner, while milder forms can be inherited in either an autosomal dominant or recessive manner.

 Prevalence of Genetic Variants